oracle-livelabs/developer/sqlcl-mcp-server-intro/3-using-the-mcp-server.md

     ```txt
     <copy>
-    connect to my database and run a test query to make sure everything is working as expected
+    connect to my database as the [name of your FreeSQL connection] and run a test query to make sure everything is working as expected
     </copy>
     ```